 Senator Lindsey Graham, hang on.

-You think that they'll be coming to Trump's defense and badgering the Democrats, and they've joined the Democrats and wanting to get to the bottom of this.
+You think that they'd be coming to Trump's defense and badgering the Democrats, and they've joined the Democrats and wanting to get to the bottom of this.

 This is according to CNN.

-Uh, but they've got a lot of this stuff in quotes from these uh from these republic.
+But they've got a lot of this stuff in quotes from these republics.

-No, McCain hadn't said anything, but he may as well have, but Lindsay Graham speaks.
+No, McCain hadn't said anything, but he may as well have.

-You know, six of one half dozen or the uh or the other.
+You know, it's six of one, half dozen or the other.

-Looks like they got Minuchin up there speaking, uh Treasury Secretary, so it's going to be a while before the uh the sharks get out of the cage and start taking their chunk bites out of Spicer.
+The press briefings underway, it looks like they've got Mnuchin up there speaking, Treasury Secretary, so it's going to be a while before the sharks get out of the cage and start taking their chunk bites out of Spicer.

-Anyway, I uh I'm I'm I'm really sorry, Sean, to have to impart that information to you when you're so rich, because you're right, I'm not guarantee you that you had people standing up and cheering when you were expressing your desires of the Republicans and why you voted for Trump.
+I guarantee you that you had people standing up and cheering when you were expressing your desires of the Republicans and why you voted for Trump.

-Any of this assault on Trump by them is any of it starting to make you question Trump.
+Does this ask, is any of this Flynn stuff, any of this assault on Trump by the media, is any of it starting to make you question Trump?

 No, no.

-Trump is doing exactly what he Trump said he would do.
+Trump is doing exactly what Trump said he would do.

 And if there's a couple of missteps, you know, administratively, well, the guy's not a politician.